-How will COVID-19 affect the implementation of my child's IEP or Section 504 plan?
+How will the implementation of my child's IEP or Section 504 plan be affected by COVID-19?

 Under the IDEA and Section 504, parents are viewed as essential members of a child's IEP and Section 504 Plan.
 Therefore, districts and schools should: